Ronald Knox: Radio hoax

 In January 1926, on BBC Radio, Knox presented Broadcasting the Barricades, a simulated live report of revolution in London.
 The broadcast reported the lynching of several people, including a government minister.
 It also mixed what it called band music from the Savoy Hotel with sounds of the hotel's purported destruction by trench mortars.
-The broadcast also claimed that the Houses of Parliament and the Clock Tower had also been destroyed.
+The broadcast also claimed that the Houses of Parliament and the Clock Tower had been destroyed.

 Because the broadcast occurred on a snowy weekend, newspaper delivery was unavailable to much of the United Kingdom for several days.
 The lack of newspapers caused a minor panic, as people believed that the broadcast events in London were to blame.
-In May 26, there was considerable public disorder during the General Strike, so people were previously open to the possibility of a revolution.
+In May 1926, there was considerable public disorder during the General Strike, so people were previously open to the possibility of a revolution.

 In a 1980s interview for his biography This is Orson Welles (1992), Orson Welles says that the BBC broadcast gave him the idea for his own 1938 CBS Radio dramatization of "The War of the Worlds", which led to a similar panic among some American listeners.
 A 2005 BBC report also suggested that the Knox broadcast may have influenced Welles.

 The script of the broadcast is reprinted in Essays in Satire (1928) as "A Forgotten Interlude".